ifm/developerportal/_sources/documentation/ODS/Mounting/mounting.md.txt

 - Use a clean, lint-free cloth: When cleaning the camera, it is important to use a clean, lint-free cloth that will not scratch or damage the lens or sensor.
 Microfiber clothes are a good choice.
 - Use compressed air or a blower brush: To remove any loose dust or dirt, you can use compressed air or a blower brush to gently blow away any debris from the lens and sensor.
-- Avoid using water or harsh chemicals: Do not use water or harsh chemicals to clean the camera, as this can damage the lens or sensor.
+- Avoid using water or harsh chemicals as this can damage the lens or sensor.
 - Clean regularly: To maintain optimal performance, it is recommended to clean the camera heads regularly, depending on the environment in which they are used.
 In dusty or dirty environments, more frequent cleaning may be necessary.
 We recommend to implement a weekly cleaning maintenance for non-dusty environments.
 For dusty environments a daily cleaning maintenance schedule is advised.